arcsecond-io/standard-stars-catalogues/README.md

 So what ?
 ====

-First these catalogues data will be made available through REST *APIs* at https://api.arcsecond.io/catalogues/.
+First these catalogues data are made available through REST *APIs* at https://api.arcsecond.io/catalogues/.

 Second, an endpoint dedicated to Standard Stars search can be found at https://api.arcsecond.io/standardstars/ with the query params: